johnlafata/johnlafata.github.io/SECURITY-README.md

 https://docs.github.com/en/code-security/secret-scanning/introduction/about-push-protection

-Turns out that secret scanning and push protection are enabled by default.
+Turns out that secret scanning and push protection are enabled by default if you create a public git repo.

 ![pushProtection](images/pushProtectionAndSecretScanning.png)